 - You can select from six different 3% cash back categories.
 And it can be changed each month if you desire.

-- If you have assets with Bank of America or Merrill Lynch, you can boost your cash back earnings.
+- If you have assets with Bank of America or Merrill, you can boost your cash back earnings.

-- You get a 0% introductory APR on both purchases and balance transfers for the first 12 months.
+- You get a 0% intro APR on both purchases and balance transfers for the first 15 billing cycles.

 - There is no annual fee.